ydigikat/ydigikat/README.md

 These days I'm a principal engineer, so my main job is to draw pictures for others to code.
 This is why I do this hobby, like most programmers, I find hands-on coding both enjoyable and creative.

-I'm a musician, once classically trained,who was seduced by the wages in 1983 to switch career.
+I'm a musician, once classically trained,who was seduced by the IT wages in 1983 to change career.
 I performed as a keyboardist until the early 2000s and I've worked with many, now vintage, synthesisers during that time.

 Audio DSP is just a hobby, it merges my two careers which I find exciting and challenging.
 As I head into retirement I need something to keep my brain active and perhaps generate an income stream - who knows?.